 - and the Parc Charles Bossons.

-I had briefly looked at 🗺 the map on the website, to understand the different parcours, and realised that we’d not able to see everything that I had in mind . . . but I had some ideas in my head of what I wanted to see, and then we went with the flow!
+When we visited a couple of years ago, I briefly looked at 🗺 the map on the website, to understand the different parcours, and realised that we’d not able to see everything that I had in mind . . . but I had some ideas in my head of what I wanted to see, and then we went with the flow!
 The flow worked out well (with numerous stops for ⚽️ playing football, 🌈 enjoying playgrounds, 🍨 eating ice-cream and 💦 a pedalo outing!), but I would recommend not being quite as ambitious as we were, unless you have solid-footed troopers (or good Daddy shoulders!).
 In the end, we walked (or ran!) miles and miles, and we were late returning home . . .

 I would highly, highly recommend a visit to this festival, running this year from 3rd July ⇒ 26th September 2021.